SCImago Journal & Country Rank

 In the next line, the name(s) of the author(s), separated by commas, centered, with numbers indicating their institutional affiliation.

-In a left centered footnote, write the institutional affiliation following the sequence of the letters.
+In a left centered footnote, write the institutional affiliation following the sequence of the numbers.

 2. Abstract.
 Begin on a new page.
 The abstract must clearly express the content of the manuscript and must not exceed 200 words.